bhoffman0/CSAwesome2/_sources/Unit2-Selection-and-Iteration/topic-2-8-for-loops.rst

    pair: loop; for

-Another type of loop in Java is a **for loop**.
-This is usually used when you know how many times you want the loop to execute.
-It is often a simple **counter-controlled loop** to do the loop body a set number of times.
+Another type of loop (or iteration) in Java is a **for loop**.
+It is usually used when you know how many times you want the loop to execute, as a simple **counter-controlled loop** to do the loop body a set number of times.

 If you took AP CSP with a block programming language like App Inventor, you probably used a for loop block like below that looks very similar to Java for loops.
 If you have used a language like Scratch or Snap!, you may remember the repeat(n) block where you type in a number of times you want the code to be repeated, just like the AP pseudocode REPEAT block.
-In fact, almost every programming language has a for or repeat loop.
+In fact, almost every programming language has a ``for`` or ``repeat`` loop.

 .. figure:: Figures/loopAppInv.png